 For each of your 5 steps, create one slide title, and use it on every slide that addresses that step.

-Opinions vary on whether to create separate slides for each sub-step, but generally more slides with less information per slide is best for people's attention spans.
-You can always start with a slide that lays out the whole 5 x 3 (similar to the downloadable handout we recommend in Chapter 3) so your audience can see the full context.
+Opinions vary on whether to create separate slides for each sub-step.
+Generally, more slides with less information per slide is best for attention spans.
+You can always start with a slide that lays out the whole 5 x 3 so your audience can see the full context.